Katy Hayward

 Katy Hayward is a Northern Irish academic and writer based at Queens University, Belfast.

 Academic career

-Hayward is a Reader in Sociology at Queens in Belfast, with a specialism in conflict resolution.
+Hayward is a professor of Political Sociology in the School of Social Sciences, Education and Social Work at Queens in Belfast, with a specialism in the politics of Brexit, conflict resolution and borders.
 She completed her undergraduate degree in Peace and Conflict Studies at Magee College in 1999.
 She was awarded a PhD in 2002 by University College, Dublin on the impact of European integration on cross-border relations in Ireland.

 She has fellowships including at ‘’UK in a Changing Europe’’, an ESRC-funded initiative, as well as at the Senator George J. Mitchell Institute for Global Peace, Security and Justice at Queens.
 In 2019, she became an Eisenhower Fellow.

+In 2023 she was elected a member of the Royal Irish Academy.

 Writing

 In addition to her academic writing, Hayward writes regularly for The Guardian, Belfast Telegraph, and the Irish Times.

 Other work

 Hayward is a trustee of Conciliation Resources, an independent organisation working with people in conflict to prevent violence and build peace.